 - ½ cup blueberries, strawberries, bananas or your favorite fruit

 - Wash hands with soap and water.
 Break eggs into a clean, large bowl.
 Be sure to wash your hands after handling the raw eggs.
 Add milk and margarine.
 Mix well.

 - Add the flour, baking powder, and sugar to the milk mixture.
 Stir just enough to wet the flour.
 Add more milk, if necessary, to make the batter about as thick as heavy cream.

-- Gently mix in the blueberries or your favorite fruit.
+- Gently mix in your favorite fruit.
 Cook pancakes on a lightly greased griddle or frying pan.

 - Cook until the pancakes are full of bubbles and the under-surface is lightly browned.
 Lift with a spatula and flip over.
 Lightly brown the other side.
 Top with your favorite fruit!

 - Total Sugars 6g